• Skip to primary navigation

 This particular recipe we're making today is famous from the area, called Piperade, made extra delicious with piment d'Espelette.

-Spicy Piperade in a hot pan, ready to serve
+Piperade (Basque Tomato-Pepper Sauce) in a pan, ready to serve

 What is Piperade?